acsone/setuptools-odoo/README.rst

 to the version indicated in it's manifest.
 To this end it explores the git log for the addon subtree.

-If the last change to the addon correspond to the version number in the manifest it is used as is for the python package version.
-Otherwise a counter is incremented for each commit and resulting version number has the following
+If the last change to the addon corresponds to the version number in the manifest, it is used as is for the python package version.
+Otherwise a counter is incremented for each commit and the resulting version number has the following
 form: [8|9].0.x.y.z.postN-sha1, N being the number of git commits since the version change.